Linear Reduced Order Model Predictive Control

 The positive definite matrix $P$ and the set $\bar{\mathcal{X}}_f$ define a terminal cost and terminal constraint that are designed to guarantee that the simulated nominal ROM with control $\bar{u}_k = \bar{u}^*_k$ is exponentially stable such that $\bar{x}_k \rightarrow 0$ and $\bar{u}_k \rightarrow 0$, and that the OCP \eqref{eq:rompc} is recursively feasible.
-Since methods for choosing $P$ and $\bar{\mathcal{X}}_f$ to achieve exponential stability have been well established \cite[Chapter~2]{RawlingsMayneEtAl2017}, \cite[Section~IV]{LorenzettiLandryEtAl2019} they are not discussed here and instead we focus on leveraging those results in the context of ROMPC.
-However, for exponential stability we do note that the following assumption is required. \begin{ass} The cost matrices $Q$ and $R$ are symmetric, positive definite. \end{ass} In practice, the cost matrix $Q$, as defined in \eqref{eq:romcost}, may not be positive definite.
-In this case the state cost in the OCP can be made positive definite by using $Q + \gamma I$, where $\gamma \in \mathbb{R}$ is a small positive value.
+Since methods for choosing $P$ and $\bar{\mathcal{X}}_f$ to achieve exponential stability for nominal full-state feedback MPC have been well established \cite[Chapter~2]{RawlingsMayneEtAl2017}, they are not discussed in detail here and instead we focus on leveraging those results in the context of ROMPC.
+Briefly, we note that in this work we compute $P$ and $\bar{\mathcal{X}}_f$ as outlined in detail in \cite[Section~IV]{LorenzettiLandryEtAl2019}, using the method from \cite{KolmanovskyGilbert1998} for computing positive invariant sets.
+For exponential stability we also note that the following assumption is required. \begin{ass} $Q$ and $R$ are symmetric, positive definite. \end{ass} In practice, the matrix $Q$ in \eqref{eq:romcost} may not be positive definite.
+In this case, the state cost in \eqref{eq:romcost} can be made positive definite by using $Q + \gamma I$, where $\gamma \in \mathbb{R}$ is a small positive value.